USB 4 will support 8K and 16K displays so you can banish another PC port in 2021

 USB 3 can use either new and old USB ports -- the more recently developed oval-shaped and reversible USB-C connectors that you see on new phones and laptops or the rectangular USB-A ports that've been on computers for two decades.
 USB 4, though, will require USB-C connectors.

+VESA would like to see some equivalent to nutrition labels on foods -- a standard description of what USB features a product supports that consumers can learn to look for on packaging and product websites.

+"It would be neat if USB-C connectors could have a standardized label," Wiley said.

-Discuss: USB 4 will support 8K and 16K displays so you can ax another PC port
+Discuss: USB 4 will support 8K and 16K displays.
+Here's how it'll work

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.